 In 1999, Shigetaka Kurita, a Japanese man invented Emoji.
-He was working at DoCoMo, a mobile communication company and at that time, he was a part of the team working on NTT, mobile first Internet platform.
-Their framework constrained clients to 250 characters in messages, so Kurita figured emoji would enable clients to convey all the more effectively while utilizing less information.
+He was working at DoCoMo, a mobile communication company, and at that time, he was a part of the team working on NTT, mobile first Internet platform.
+Their framework constrained clients to 250 characters in messages, so Kurita figured emoji would enable clients to convey more effectively while utilizing less information.

-First, he discovered 176 sets of very simple emojis that tells a variety of emotions and ideas like happy, sad, moods, feelings, weather, foods.
+First, he discovered 176 sets of very simple emojis that tell a variety of emotions and ideas like happy, sad, moods, feelings, weather, foods.
 Everyone loved using this.
-As it is very user friendly and save lots of typing.
+As it is very user-friendly and saves lots of typing.

 World Emoji Day

-These emojis are so popular that it is really a language of its own, as it is widely use in social media, comment box, on website, social networking, text messages, apps and even used in books also.
+These emojis are so popular that it is really a language of its own, as it is widely used in social media, comment boxes, on websites, social networking, text messages, apps and even used in books also.
 The World Emoji Day is celebrated on 17 July, since 2014 and deemed as a “global celebration of emoji”.
 The brain behind this was Jeremy Burge.
-According to the New York Times, Burge choose 17 July “as the calendar emoji is shown on iPhones on this date”, after that every year this is celebrated on 17 july.
+According to the New York Times, Burge chose 17 July “as the calendar emoji is shown on iPhones on this date”, after that every year this is celebrated on 17 July.

 There is an official website (https://emojipedia.org/) that contains all the emoji meaning and usages with unicode characters.
-It documents about all emoji’s version, Unicode versions, platforms, latest emoji news and much more.
+It documents about all emoji’s versions, Unicode versions, platforms, latest emoji news and much more.

 Emojicode: Emoji Programming Language

-Emojicode is open source, static, strongly typed, full-blown programming language consisting of emojis.
-If you really want to grasp this language, please go to its official web site.
+Emojicode is an open source, static, strongly typed, full-blown programming language consisting of emojis.
+If you really want to grasp this language, please go to its official website.

 Emoji In Web Applications

-With the emoji popularity, most programming language introduces syntax to construct full unicode for emoji and international characters.
+With the emoji popularity, most programming language introduce syntax to construct full unicode for emoji and international characters.
 Emojis are UTF-8 encoded symbols.
-To add emoji in HTML web page, we add the utf-8 charset.
+To add emoji in the HTML web page, we add the utf-8 charset.

 <meta http-equiv="Content-type" content="text/html; charset=utf-8" />

-If you are using PHP programming language, you can set this in header, like –
+If you are using the PHP programming language, you can set this in the header, like –

 <?php header('Content-type: text/html; charset=utf-8'); ?>